 Each year, UNBC and the Alumni Council recognize those alumni who have made outstanding contributions to their alma mater, their professions, and their communities.
 Last year David Lewellyn (BSc 1998) and Sarah White (BSW 2007) received awards.

-Nominations for the 2021 Distinguished Alumni Awards are open.
+Nominations are closed.
 Nominations are submitted online.
-Any questions can be directed to firstname.lastname@example.org
+Any questions can be directed to email@example.com

 Confidentiality is assured.
 Nominees are not informed of their nomination or status by UNBC unless they are selected as a recipient.
 Nominators may choose to inform nominees that they have been nominated.
 Unsuccessful nominees will not be contacted.

 - Nominee's Information